herbsjs/herbsjs.github.io/docs/tutorial/create-usecase.md

 ### Setup / DI

+The use case is divided by steps, they run one-by-one and can share a context object.
+You are free to use this object setting useful values between the steps.
+Besides that, you can also have an initial object setup, where you can set initially required values for steps, like repositories (what makes possible the interaction with the database).

 In each step of the usecase (which we are going to set soon), a context object is provided to handle the "data sharing" between different steps.
 And other useful data, such as repositories, the request values, etc.

-On the `setup` function, we can manually add values to this context so we can use them later in the steps.
+On the `setup` function, we can manually add values to this context, so we can use them later in the steps.

-Here, we are going to insert a `dependency` object in the context, with the `ListRepository`:
+Here, we are going to insert a `dependency` object in the context, with the `ListRepository` so we can use it in each usecase and interact with database:

 ```js
 // usecases/list/createList.js